 This should include as much information as possible to enable verification of the problem.
-In the event of a compromise, this should include, for example, a CSR signed with the private key and the commonName "Key Compromise".
+For example, in the event of a compromise, for example, this should include a CSR signed with the relevant private key and the commonName "Key Compromise".